The Antique Jewellery Company

 View on map

-We do not have a conventional shop, but an office/showroom, where you can arrange to view items in person, should you wish.
+We do not have a conventional shop, but rather an office and showroom where you can arrange to view items in person.

-You are welcome to view any items you like, but please note that all meetings are strictly By Appointment Only.
-This is entirely intentional as we prefer to offer our customers the privacy of a 'one-on-one' experience when making their purchase decisions.
+You are very welcome to view any items you like, but please note that all meetings are strictly by appointment only.
+This is intentional — we prefer to offer our customers the privacy of a one-on-one experience when making their purchase decisions.

-You can book your hour time slot by simply filling in our booking appointment form.
+You can book an hour-long time slot by filling in our appointment booking form.

-Appointments are available weekdays between 11.00am - 7.00pm, unless otherwise stated.
+Appointments are available on weekdays between 11.00am and 7.00pm, unless otherwise stated.

-We look foward to welcoming you into our antique jewellery time capsule, in the heart of Mayfair, with a cup of coffee or a glass or champagne!
+We look forward to welcoming you to our antique jewellery time capsule in the heart of Mayfair.

 Yes!
-Our founder, Olly Gerrish, is a veteran of over fifty years of dealing in antique jewellery in London.
-A highly-respected and reputable dealer, Olly has a near encyclopaedic knowledge of antique jewellery and is at your disposal.
+Our founder, Olly Gerrish, is a veteran of over fifty years dealing in antique jewellery in London.
+A highly respected and reputable dealer, Olly has a near-encyclopaedic knowledge of antique jewellery and is at your disposal.

-Olly is joined by Molly Gordon-Craig, who in her five years working for us has developed into one of the brighest young sparks in the trade - and Kate Westlake, who recently completed the Gemmology Diploma Course at the Gemmological Association of Great Britain (Gem-A).
+Olly is joined by Molly Gordon-Craig, who in her time with us has developed into one of the brightest young sparks in the trade, and Kate Westlake, who recently completed the Gemmology Diploma at the Gemmological Association of Great Britain (Gem-A).

-Our small and knowledgeable team will do all they can to make your experience as worthwhile and fun as possible.
+Our small and knowledgeable team will do all they can to make your experience as worthwhile and enjoyable as possible.

-Our jewellery varies in age from the early 18th Century up until the 1960s and later.
-We have categorised our jewellery into different periods.
-Each period has many different designs and characteristics.
+Our jewellery ranges from the early 18th century to the 1960s and later.
+We have categorised pieces into different periods, each with its own designs and characteristics.
 These periods include Georgian, Victorian, Art Nouveau, Edwardian, Art Deco, Retro, Mid-Century and Modern.

 Georgian Jewellery (1714–1830)

-Georgian era jewellery is handmade, making the quality of each piece variable.
-Needless to say, Georgian jewellery is very rare.
-Often featuring nature-inspired designs such as leaves and birds, Georgian jewellery frequently includes precious stones.
+Georgian-era jewellery is handmade, which means quality varies from piece to piece.
+Genuine Georgian jewellery is now very rare.
+It often features nature-inspired designs such as leaves and birds, frequently set with precious stones.

 View our Georgian Jewellery →

-Like jewellery of the Georgian era, early Victorian era jewellery features nature-inspired designs.
-Frequently, these designs would be delicately and intricately etched into gold.
-Lockets and brooches were popular everyday jewellery during the early Victorian era whereas colored gemstones and diamonds were worn during the evening.
+Like Georgian jewellery, early Victorian pieces tend to feature nature-inspired designs — often delicately and intricately etched into gold.
+Lockets and brooches were popular for daywear, while coloured gemstones and diamonds were saved for the evening.

 Mid-Victorian, Grand Jewellery (1860–1880)